XaRex1337/music_transfer/README.md

 # music_transfer
-using api of platforms with music i will try to make a program to transfer music
+using api of platforms with music i will try to make a program to transfer music and automatically edit playlists and albums

 current functionality:
 - interaction with menu